-Staying out of the influence of the evil one requires that we develop our discernment.
+Resisting the influence of the evil one requires that we exercise discernment.
 Otherwise, we walk naively into the traps that Satan can and will set for us.
 Jesus speaks with authority and evil influence must be gone at His word.
-This is what people called a "new teaching," in our Gospel passage.
+This is what the people were calling a "new teaching," in our Gospel passage.

 Later on, the Apostle Paul writes to the churches of Corinth.
-It seems to me the leaders there have peppered him with questions about Christian living - values, personal conduct and so on.
+It seems to me the leaders there have peppered him with questions about Christian living - values, and personal conduct.
 So, in these 1 Corinthians passages we have been reading these past weeks, Paul gives answers about marriage, where and what to eat, plus other life-style notes for these people who have grown up pagan - and now realize they are children of God.
 Jesus raises the bar on how we conduct ourselves - we are living in the world, but we are not of the world.

-Chatting with a Jesus-follower this past week, I got to hear that he works in a setting where you hear coarse and vulgar comments and jokes.
+Chatting with a Jesus-follower a while ago, I got to hear that he works in a setting where you hear coarse and vulgar comments and jokes.
 My friend has, after some years working there, established his reputation.
 He is a person who will stop you if you use profanity.
 He simply says, "That language makes me uncomfortable."
 He doesn't correct anybody - or try to shame them for their bad talk.
 It is known around the company that he will leave the room when an off-color joke is being told.

-We have no authority in these matters, but Jesus has all authority over what the Gospel calls "unclean spirits."
+You and I have no authority in these matters, but Jesus has all authority over what the Gospel calls "unclean spirits."
 Times have changed.
 We don't call mental health issues and illness "unclean spirits" any longer, but he Lord Jesus still has authority over these spiritual forces.
 We call these things disease or mental illness.
-Jesus is the great healer.
-The authority He had over these spirits was the sign of his anointing by God.
-The crowd saw - in the synagogue scene from Mark's Gospel - Jesus was able to remove these unclean spirits from the man.
+Jesus is the great Healer.
+The authority He has over these spirits was the sign of his anointing by God while He lived in the flesh.
+The crowd saw - in the synagogue scene from Mark's Gospel - Jesus removed these unclean spirits from the man.